JoelLamata/DND-Obsidian/dm/compendium/classes/spellcaster-sidekick-tce.md

 The sidekick uses its spellcasting ability whenever a spell refers to that ability.
 In addition, it uses its spellcasting ability modifier when setting the saving throw DC for a spell it casts and when making an attack roll with one.

-**Spell save DC**: 8 + your proficiency bonus + your Spellcasting modifier
+<span class='abilityDc'>**Spell save DC**: your proficiency bonus + your Spellcasting</span>

-**Spell attack modifier**: your proficiency bonus + your Spellcasting modifier
+<span class='abilityAttackMod'>**Spell attack modifier**: your proficiency bonus + your Spellcasting</span>

 #### Spellcasting Focus

 The sidekick can use a focus for its spells depending on the choice you made on the Spellcasting table.
-A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a [musical instrument](compendium/items/musical-instrument.md).
+A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a [musical instrument](/3-Mechanics/CLI/items/musical-instrument-xphb.md).

 ### Ability Score Improvement (Level 4)

 *4th-level Spellcaster feature*

 At 4th level and again at 8th, 12th, 16th, and 18th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Potent Cantrips (Level 6)